Available 24h

 Description

-Ancient print of Manzottis' sports ball at Teatro della Scala in 1897.
-Chromolithograph created by Antonio Bonamore for the weekly Illustrated Secolo della Domenica, published by Sonzogno since 1889.
-Under the illustrated section, the caption reads “Test of Manzottis' sports ball at La Scala theatre”, taken from issue no. 384 dated January 31, 1897, referring to the work of choreographer Luigi Manzottis (1835-1905).
-Presented in a passe-partout surrounded by watercolor profiles in good condition.
+An antique print of Manzottis' sports ball at Teatro della Scala in 1897.
+The chromolithograph was created by Antonio Bonamore for the weekly Illustrated Secolo della Domenica, published by Sonzogno since 1889.
+Under the illustrated section, the caption reads “Test of Manzottis' sports ball at the Scala Theatre,” taken from issue no. 384 dated January 31, 1897, referring to the work of choreographer Luigi Manzotti (1835-1905).
+It is presented in a passe-partout surrounded by watercolor profiles in good condition.

 Many styles characterize antique furniture, but we can distinguish a few of the most important.
-Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-styles of classicism, Renaissance, and Baroque.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
 The next is Baroque, a term derived from the Portuguese 'barocco' – which translates to an irregularly developed pearl.
-These were highly representative pieces designed to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+These were highly representative pieces designed to literally exude glamour and play a significant role in luxury.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust.
-It featured brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened up new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly speaking, chest furniture.
+During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.

 The most important aspect of stylish antique furniture is originality.
-And this ultimately matters to the buyer, as many counterfeits circulate on the market.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have art appraisers, historians, and experts from around the world at your disposal.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details